ajmal017/amp/documentation/technical/metadata_handling.md

 ## `MonsterMetaData`

-- For each data source in the `MonsterDataSource` there is a dataframe representing all the data contained in the data source
+- For each data source in the `MonsterDataSource` there is a dataframe with information about all the data contained in the data source

-- Each metadata for a timeseries contains a unique P1 ID that can be used to retrieve the data from ETL2
+- Each metadata for a timeseries contains a unique P1 `ID` that can be used to retrieve the data from ETL2

 - The KnowledgeGraph contains pointers to metadata of timeseries